giacco/giacco/README.md

 You have finally discovered my Github profile. <br>
 Please feel free to clone/fork projects, raise issues and submit PRs if you think something could be better. <br>

-<i>Happy Coding!</i> 😊
+<i>Happy Coding!</i>

 </div>

 ### About Me

-* I like to explore new technologies and develop software solutions and quick hacks.\
+* I like to explore new technologies and develop software solutions and quick hacks.
-* I'm graduated in Computer Science and Mathematics at the University of Perugia (Unipg).\
+* I'm graduated in Computer Science and Mathematics at the University of Perugia (Unipg).
-* I am open source (..and Linux :penguin:) enthusiast.\
+* I am open source (..and Linux :penguin:) enthusiast.
-* I had worked on libreoffice as free contributor. <a href="https://github.com/giacco/giacco/blob/main/img/personal/Filippo%20giacche%CC%80.pdf">[LO]</a> \
+* I had worked on libreoffice as free contributor. <a href="https://github.com/giacco/giacco/blob/main/img/personal/Filippo%20giacche%CC%80.pdf">[LO]</a>
-* I have developed some application for XEROX MFD eg:<a href="https://appgallery.services.xerox.com/#!/home/app-details/3741a1da-0a7f-44ba-a662-87ccaaaa6cb8">MC Counter pro</a> ... and much more ... \
+* I have developed some application for XEROX MFD eg:<a href="https://appgallery.services.xerox.com/#!/home/app-details/3741a1da-0a7f-44ba-a662-87ccaaaa6cb8">MC Counter pro</a> ... and much more ...
 * Please have a look at my <a href="https://github.com/giacco/giacco/blob/main/img/personal/Filippo%20giacche%CC%80.pdf">[CV]</a> for more details about me.
 I'm open to feedback and suggestions!
-NOTE: it is in Italian language.\
+NOTE: it is in Italian language.
 * In my free time...
-Music ... :musical_note: :musical_keyboard: :musical_score: :guitar: :guitar: :metal: \
+Music ... :musical_note: :musical_keyboard: :musical_score: :guitar: :guitar: :metal:

 ### Skills